 FMPs, or better said, producers of financial products that are described under article 8(1), 9(1), 9(2) and/or 9(3) of the SFDR regulation, will need to report via various means to their clients on the sustainability impacts related to the financial product.
 FAs, providing investment advice which includes any of the aforementioned products will need to ensure they make the product related disclosures (as published by the FMPs) available to their clients.

 Article 8(1) products: Financial products that are promoting environmental or social characteristics Article 9(1), 9(2) and/or 9(3) products: Financial products with a sustainable investment objective Financial products covered under this regulation: - portfolio management; - an alternative investment fund (AIF); - an IBIP; - a pension product; - a pension scheme; - a UCITS; or - a PEPP.

 Product level disclosure obligations

-- Product disclosure in periodic reports: a template will be mandatory and made available in the final RTS.
-Disclosure of information will most probably be done via existing periodic reports like the annual report.
+- Product disclosure in periodic reports: templates are provided in Annexes IV and V in the final report of the ESA’s and the draft RTS.
+Article 11(2) of the regulation provides a list, per type of FMP, in which type of periodic report an FMP needs to disclose information.
 In addition, the Taxonomy Regulation will impose additional obligations relating to disclosing information in periodic reports.

 In our next blog post we’ll focus on definitions and stakeholders involved, the FMPs and FAs and the reporting obligations as imposed by the SFDR regulation.